Frequently Asked Questions

 1. Q. Who can apply?

-A. Canadian citizens who have completed a university degree or will have done so by June 30, 2015.
-The department is looking for people from diverse backgrounds with sound judgement and excellent problem-solving, interpersonal and communications skills.
+A. Canadian citizens who have completed a university degree or an applied degree from a recognized college and will have done so by June 30, 2016.
+Candidates applying to the EC occupational group must always have a university degree or have completed one by June 30, 2016.
+The department is looking for people from diverse backgrounds with sound judgment and excellent problem-solving, interpersonal and communications skills.

 2. Q. Do I need to be bilingual to apply?

-A. Foreign Service Officers and Management Consular Officers require CCC/CCC level of proficiency in their second official language.
-Policy Officers and Commerce Officers require BBB/BBB level of proficiency in their second official language.
+A. Foreign Service Officers, which includes Management Consular Officers, require CCC/CCC level of proficiency in their second official language.
+Policy Officers, Commerce Officers and PM Mobile Officers require BBB/BBB level of proficiency in their second official language.

 Please consult the Jobs.gc.ca website for an overview/definition of language requirements.

-3. Q. I want to apply to Foreign Affairs, Trade and Development Canada.
+3. Q. I want to apply to Global Affairs Canada.
 What must I do?